Poetry On the margins of the First Draft #13

 I feel honoured and blessed

-in a way it still feels honest
+in a way they feel honest

 and raw.